roberttaylor426/ws-lambda-workshop/README.md

 ### Exercise 1: Acknowledge a WebSockets connection

-In this exercise we'll enable clients to establish a WebSocket (WS) connection.
+In this exercise we'll enable clients to establish a [WebSocket](https://en.wikipedia.org/wiki/WebSocket) connection.
 Once connected, we'll send a success message back to the client.

-#### Take a look around
+If you haven't already done so, be sure to following the [prequisite] instructions.

+#### Getting up and running

+From the terminal run `npm ci` to install project dependencies.

-Start by taking a look at the `serverless.yml` file in the project root.
+Next navigate to our barebones `serverless.yml` file in the project root.

-The first thing you'll notice is a `websocketsApiName` entry under the provider declaration:
+Start by adding a `websocketsApiName` entry to the provider declaration:

 ```yaml
 websocketsApiName: ws-lambda-workshop-api
 ```

-This simply tells Serverless that you want API Gateway to create a WebSocket API.
+This simply tells Serverless that you want [API Gateway](https://aws.amazon.com/api-gateway/) to create a WebSocket API.

-Next take a look at the single lambda definition:
+Next add the following lambda definition under `functions`:

 ```yaml
 onConnect: